 - Finish making your pies.
 I use my homemade, previously frozen pie crusts.

-- Prepare any vegetable or side dishes you can.
+- Prepare any vegetables or side dishes you can.
 I have a beautiful assortment of serving pieces that can go straight from the fridge into the oven, so I prep and place dishes in the serving piece, wrap tightly in foil, label and store in the refrigerator.

 - Set up the buffet table.
-I leave nothing to chance or to the judgment of my husband, so I place post-it notes with what food goes in what serving piece.
+I leave nothing to chance or to the judgment of my husband, so I place sticky notes with what food goes in what serving piece.
 Yes, the gravy boat has a post it that says “gravy” on it!